 Experience & Education

 Organist for Greendale People's ChurchApril 2011 to Present (over 8 years)

 I provide music and accompany various choirs for weekly worship services.

-Keyboards for Rashad McPherson and Divine PurposeFebruary 2011 to Present (over 8 years)
+Keyboards for Rashad McPherson and Divine PurposeFebruary 2011 to Present (about 9 years)

 I play keyboards for this stellar group